gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ```

 In some cases this may not fail but the change in the SimObject configuration will not be reflected in the simulation.

+---

+## Summary

+- Python is a powerful and flexible language.
+- It is used in gem5 to configure and run simulations.
+- Python has a number of built-in data types and collections.
+- Python is an Object Oriented language.
+- gem5 uses Object Oriented Design to model the components of a computer system.
+- gem5 has some special rules for SimObjects.